 Endogenous Legal Traditions and Economic Outcomes

-Keywords: legal origins, culture, democracy, regulation, economic development
+Keywords: legal origins, culture, political institutions, economic development

 JEL Classification: K40, Z1, H11, O10, L5, P16